Ireland 2007 "150th Anniversary of the Natural History Museum"

 Skull and antlers of Megaloceros giganteus

-On October 10, 2007, Post Authority of Ireland, An Post, issued a signle stamp to commemorate 150 anniversary of Natural History Museum.
+On October 10, 2007, Post Authority of Ireland, An Post, issued a single stamp to commemorate the 150th anniversary of the Natural History Museum.

 Built in 1856 as the Museum of the Royal Dublin Society, the Natural History Museum, which opened to the public in 1857, is a zoological museum containing diverse collections of world wildlife.

-The collection comprises over 10,000 animals and the museum is also a major scientifc institution with signifcant research collections from Irish scientists and international figures.
+The collection comprises over 10,000 animals and the museum is also a major scientific institution with significant research collections from Irish scientists and international figures.

 It moved to its present building in 1857 and became part of the National Museum of Ireland in 1877, constructed as an extension to the museums headquarters in Leinster House.
 The anniversary of the Natural History Museum coincides with a major restoration programme.
 This aims to maintain and enhance the historic character of the building.
 Public access is being improved and visitor facilities are being added to provide for educational activities.